hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ```

 [9:43:23](#sf8d7OrXqiQT6jircsRBbZXeyA29cm7NU8NevBXnjfU) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 Well.
 Maybe I remeber insert/tail being faster than append in R2.
-Will do some tests using Red Ì†ΩÌπÇ
+Will do some tests using Red üôÇ

 [9:44:35](#eQ2m9Ja6FdEN9TmqB6XKkNibiyfTXlA421g46oHAFA0) <Oldes (@oldes.h:matrix.org)>:
 `append` was slow on R2, as it was just a mezzanine...